IT4063C-Fall23/final-project-StevenHatton/README.md

 <!-- Edit the following section with your reflection -->

 #### What went well?
+Making tables and showing data
 #### What did not go well?
+Trying to show how to use a learning machine
 #### What did you learn?
+What methods are best to use during a natural disaster
 #### What would you do differently next time?
+Spending more time with the machine learning and how to understand it much better

 ---